onelogin/onelogin-python-aws-assume-role/README.md

  * subdomain Needs to be set to the correct subdomain for your AWS integration
  * username The email address that is used to authenticate against Onelogin
  * profile The AWS profile to use in ~/.aws/credentials
- * duration Desired AWS Credential Duration
+ * duration Desired AWS Credential Duration in seconds.
+Default: 3600, Min: 900, Max: 43200
  * aws_region AWS region to use
  * aws_account_id AWS account id to be used
  * aws_role_name AWS role name to select